 Do You Need a Distributed Systems Security Risk Assessment?

-UCOP BFB IS-3 identifies that security risk assessments must be conducted on all new systems, applications, and vendors when they are initially introduced into the UCSF infrastructure and at times when making significant changes such as a new server or new operating system.
+UCOP BFB IS-3 identifies that security risk assessments must be conducted on all systems, applications, and vendors when they are initially introduced into the UCSF infrastructure and at times when making significant changes such as a new server or new operating system or other substantive change.
 Additionally, every system requires an annual re-assessment.
 If you are introducing a new or modified system, please ensure that the system is in final design state or as close as possible with a diagram showing all ports and IP addresses used.
 This one required item in the risk assessment is for a completed diagram to show what the system will look like when the system goes into final production so that an auditor can understand the system at a glance.

 Have you prepared for a System/Technical Risk Assessment?